armory/docs/content/en/docs/armory-agent/agent-mtls.md

 Modify the Agent's deployment configuration in `deployment.yaml` to mount the certs.

-If you have a custom CA, you need to mount the cert into the known trusted cert location:  `/etc/ssl/cert.pem`.
-Golang apps in Alpine use `/etc/ssl/cert.pem` as the source of a trusted CA.

-  1. Obtain a copy of the `cert.pem` file from a running Agent.
-  2. Append your custom CA onto the copied `cert.pem`  (for example `cat ca.crt >> cert.pem`)
-  3. Mount `cert.pem` to Agent deployment

 >The paths that files are mounted to in the `deployment.yaml` file should always match the corresponding location in the `kubesvc.yaml` configuration file.
 For example, the `mountPath` of the CA cert in the `deployment.yaml` file must match the `clouddriver.tls.clientCertFile` location in `kubesvc.yaml`.

 {{< prism lang="yaml" line="5-19" >}}